faer-rs/faer-rs.github.io/_posts/2022-12-10-getting-started.markdown

 Mathematical operators can be used with matrix types:
 - `+` performs elementwise addition,
-- `-` performs elementwise subtraction,
+- `-` performs elementwise negation/subtraction,
 - `*` performs the scalar product if one of the operands is a scalar and the other is a matrix.
 Otherwise, it performs matrix multiplication